-The primary goal of these courses is for the student to finalize development of a proposal of the key elements of the dissertation to be used as a road map to guide the dissertation.
+The primary goal of the extension courses is for the student to finalize development of a proposal of the key elements of the dissertation to be used as a road map to guide the dissertation.
 If a student is unable to complete ED9800, Dissertation Proposal, within one trimester, a student may subsequently register for ED9801 or ED9802.
-Successful completion of either of these courses will require the approval of the proposal by the dissertation chair and the Dissertation Committee.
+Successful completion of either of these courses will require the approval of the proposal by the dissertation chair and the dissertation committee.